FAIRChemistry/FAIRVibSpec/specifications/fairvibspec.md

 - mass
   - Type: Value
-  - Description: Mass of the IR sample
+  - Description: Mass of the sample
 - sample_area
   - Type: Value
-  - Description: Area of the IR sample
+  - Description: Area of the sample
 - literature_reference
   - Type: string[]
   - Description: Points to literature references used for the sample preparation